Sandy Hook Unit of Gateway National Recreation Area, Monmouth County

 Union Lake, Cumberland County

 Situated on 5,000 scenic acres in historic Millville, this massive, man-made lake is home to 900 acres of water filled with fish.
 A lot of them.
-On any given summer day, anglers can be seen reeling in large and smallmouth bass, pumpkinseed sunfish and chain pickerel both on and offshore.
+On any given summer day, anglers can be seen reeling in large and smallmouth bass, pumpkinseed sunfish, white perch, yellow perch and chain pickerel both on and offshore.
 Boat Launches make exploring the many islands here a breeze.
 Birdwatchers, be on the lookout for bald eagles, belted kingfisher, osprey, ducks and wild turkeys.

 Angling for even more details?
 Check out the New Jersey Fish & Wildlife website.
 Wherever you decide to bait your hook, be sure to look up the latest local updates for current availability and guidelines.
 For the best catch in trip planning, download your FREE Travel Guide and sign up for our e-newsletter at VisitNJ.org.